chloehudzik/workfront-learn.en/help/manage-work/projects/find-projects.md

 role: User
 level: Intermediate
 team: Technical Marketing
-kt: 8716,8717,8718,8719
+jira: KT-8716, KT-8717, KT-8718, KT-8719
 exl-id: 2d894587-60ad-4d1e-961f-886a8accfb17
 doc-type: video
 ---
 # Find your projects

-Workfront can’t manage your projects for you, but it can give you the visibility you need into the work that’s being done. [!DNL Workfront] makes it easier for you to monitor work progress, communicate with your team, make timeline adjustments, and more.
+Workfront can't manage your projects for you, but it can give you the visibility you need into the work that's being done. [!DNL Workfront] makes it easier for you to monitor work progress, communicate with your team, make timeline adjustments, and more.

 <!---
 In this section, you will learn how to: